Polarity & Non-Covalent Interactions Part 1

 Permanent dipole–induced dipole interaction with a polar molecule inducing a temporary dipole in a non-polar compound

 Induced dipole-induced dipole interactions (or dispersion forces or London forces) - All molecules can interact.
 The electrons of non-polar molecules are not stationary, and this means that instantaneous dipoles are constantly forming and dissipating.
 The moment a temporary dipole forms it can induce a dipole in a neighbouring molecule.
 This causes a momentary attraction between the two molecules.
 Almost as soon as it forms, it will vanish.
 These are very weak forces, but they are additive, so become more important the larger the molecule.
 And, because every molecule can participate in these interactions they are of vital importance.
+These interactions are between the atoms of two molecules.
+The more atoms that can get in close proximity the greater the interactions.

 Dispersion forces or induced dipole-induced dipole interactions